HOME • SEARCH • EMAIL • ABOUT

 Botany

-Gagatang is an herb, erect, annual, milky, hairy or slightly glandular, growing 40 to 80 cm high.
-Leaves are oblong to lanceolate, 10 to 20 cm long, coarsely and lyrately lobed; the lobes somewhat reflexed and toothed, the terminal ones large, the lateral pointing downwards, and those of the stem clasping at the base.
-Heads are peduncled, about 1 cm long.
+Gagatang is an erect, annual, milky, hairy or slightly glandular herb, growing 40 to 80 centimeters high.
+Leaves are oblong to lanceolate, 10 to 20 centimeters long, coarsely and lyrately lobed; the lobes somewhat reflexed and toothed, the terminal ones large, the lateral one pointing downwards, and those of the stem clasping at the base.
+Heads are peduncled, about 1 centimeter long.
 Bracts are smooth, thin and green.
 Flowers are numerous and yellow.
-Achenes are nearly 3 mm long, compressed, ribbed and rough.
+Achenes are nearly 3 millimeters long, compressed, ribbed and rough.

 Distribution

-Found in the Benguet subprovinces, Rizal and Laguna provinces in Luzon.
+- Found only in the Benguet subprovinces, Rizal and Laguna provinces in Luzon.

-In waster places, along trails, old gardens, on talus slopes at altitudes of 1,200 to 2,000 meters.
+- In waste places, along trails, old gardens, on talus slopes at altitudes of 1,200 to 2,000 meters.

 Constituents